linz/open-data-registry-cdk/README.md

 ## Background

-LINZ has a collection of Satellite and Aerial imagery (~20TB compressed and growing).
-These files are currently stored as lossless WebP COGs with [STAC metadata](https://stacspec.org/en/) in AWS S3.
+LINZ has a growing collection of publicly available datasets:

+- ~500 GB of _elevation models_ in the form of Limited Error Raster Compression (LERC) Cloud Optimized GeoTIFFs (COGs)
+- ~20 TB of _satellite and aerial imagery_ in the form of losslessly compressed WebP COGs.

+These datasets are stored in AWS S3 with associated [STAC metadata](https://stacspec.org/).

 [AWS Registry of Open Data](https://registry.opendata.aws/) (ODR/RODA) is a sponsorship process whereby AWS will pay for storage and egress costs for open data.

-AWS Open Data Registry requires that the S3 bucket containing the datasets should be in a standalone AWS account associated to a AWS Managed Organisation.
+AWS Open Data Registry requires that the S3 buckets containing the datasets should be in a standalone AWS account associated to a AWS Managed Organisation.
 This repository contains the AWS CDK infrastructure for bootstrapping this account and allowing LINZ users to access it with their standard Single Sign On process.

 ## Infrastructure

-The base open data registry infrastructure contains:
+The base open data registry infrastructure contains the following infrastructure, grouped by data type.

+### Imagery

-- S3 Bucket `s3://nz-imagery` - Dataset Bucket where the open data is stored.
+- S3 Bucket `s3://nz-imagery` - Dataset Bucket where the satellite and aerial imagery open data is stored.
 It is publicly readable.
-- SNS Topic `nz-imagery-object_created` - AWS S3 OBJECT_CREATED events are emitted from the Amazon Simple Notification Service (SNS).
+- SNS Topic `nz-imagery-object_created` - AWS S3 `OBJECT_CREATED` events for the `nz-imagery` bucket are emitted from the Amazon Simple Notification Service (SNS).

+### Elevation

+- S3 Bucket `s3://nz-elevation` - Dataset Bucket where the elevation model open data is stored.
+It is publicly readable.
+- SNS Topic `nz-elevation-object_created` - AWS S3 `OBJECT_CREATED` events for the `nz-elevation` bucket are emitted from the Amazon Simple Notification Service (SNS).

+### Common

 - S3 Bucket `s3://linz-odr-access-logs` - Log Bucket.
-It is where the S3 Access logs from the dataset bucket are stored.
+It is where the S3 Access logs from the dataset buckets are stored.

 ![Base Infrastructure](./static/BaseInfra.png)